about

 I initiated a research project titled Systems, Pedagogies and Practices for Learning on a Damaged Planet, generously supported by the Kone Foundation.
 This practice-based research inquires into the ethical, onto-epistemological and practical aspects of cultivating and promoting an ecopedagogical praxis within and through collective artistic practices.
 At the same time, it inquires the limitations and possibilities of higher education and art institutional frameworks in implementing and permanently hosting ecopedagogical approaches, projects and programming.
 The research project unfolds in Cyprus, Italy, Sweden and Finland, while also being inspired by several collective efforts elsewhere.

-Board member and Secretary of the Visual Artists and Art Theorists Association – phytorio (2024-2026). phytorio advocates and lobbies for fair policies for cultural workers; participates in the implementation of legislations concerning the arts, such as the “1% For Art”, and, creates public programming, exhibitions and publications.
+Board member and secretary of the Visual Artists and Art Theorists Association – phytorio (2024-2026). phytorio advocates and lobbies for fair policies for cultural workers; participates in the implementation of legislations concerning the arts, such as the “1% For Art”, and, creates public programming, exhibitions and publications.